-This was according to the Governor-General's Deputy Her Excellency Marcella A. Liburd, JP during her Throne Speech at the Opening of the New Session of the National Assembly of St. Kitts and Nevis since the August 5th General Elections.
-The parliamentary sitting was held at the St. Kitts Marriott Resort Royal Ballroom on Tuesday, October 25, 2022.
+This was highlighted in the Throne Speech delivered by the Governor-General's Deputy Her Excellency Marcella A. Liburd, JP during the opening of the new session of the National Assembly of St. Kitts and Nevis since the August 5th General Elections.
+The new session was held at the St. Kitts Marriott Resort Royal Ballroom on Tuesday, October 25, 2022.